Repeal amended Rule No.25 of Emigration Rules 2017 hiking Recruitment Charges to 30K INR

 Choolaimedu, Chennai - 600094, Tamil Nadu, India.

-Hubertson T needs your help with “Hon'ble Smt.
+Adv.
+Hubertson Tomwilson needs your help with “Hon'ble Smt.
 Sushma Swaraj: Repeal amended Rule No.25 of Emigration Rules 2017 hiking Recruitment Charges to 30K INR”.
-Join Hubertson and 103 supporters today.
+Join Adv.
+Hubertson and 103 supporters today.